 In addition to the main monitoring stations associated with Gatwick Airport, the table below shows the concentrations recorded at other monitoring stations in the borough compared to the 2006 baseline.
-The national/ EU limit value for annual average nitrogen dioxide concentrations is $40\mu g m^{-3}$ .
+The national and EU limit value for annual average nitrogen dioxide concentrations is 40μg m-3, although it is worth noting that the revised (2021) WHO guideline value is 10μg m-3.

-All of the borough's nine air quality management areas have seen an improvement or no change in air quality compared to 2018.
+Due to COVID restrictions all of the borough's nine air quality management areas have seen an improvement in air quality compared to 2019.